serhat-krk/lab-java-add-and-update/README.md

 5. **Update patient information**: Create a route to update patient information (the user should be able to update any patient information through this route).
 6. **Write a short answer in README.md**.
 In your `README.md`, write a short answer to the following questions:

     - Did you use the same type of route to update patient information as to update an employee's department?
+      **ANSWER:** No. I have used PUT request to update patient information, and PATCH request to update employee department.
     - Why did you choose the selected strategy?
+      **ANSWER:** PUT request allows me to change any variable of the patient.
+PATCH request can only change the variable defined in the method
     - What are the advantages and disadvantages of the strategies you chose for creating these routes?
+      **ANSWER:** PUT request is easier to code but harder to request, because you just need to build 1 request for all variables.
+                  PATCH request takes longer to prepare since we must build it multiple requests to cover all variables, but the requests will work faster this way.
     - What is the cost-benefit between using `PUT` and `PATCH`?
+      **ANSWER:** PUT Cost: takes longer to process and request PUT Benefit: no need to create lots of patch request, easier to prepare PATCH Cost: longer build time to include all variables in different requests PATCH Benefit: easier to process and request, allows you to change only the intended variables faster

 <br>